dirigeants/klasa/Guide/Tutorials/UnderstandingPermissionLevels.md

 	.addLevel(6, false, (client, msg) => msg.guild && msg.member.permissions.has('MANAGE_GUILD'))
 	// The member using this command must be the guild owner .addLevel(7, false, (client, msg) => msg.guild && msg.member === msg.guild.owner)
+	/*
-	// Allows the Bot Owner to use any lower commands, and causes any command with a permission level 9 or lower to return an error if no check passes.
+	 Allows the Bot Owner to use any lower commands and causes any command with a permission level 9 or lower to return an error if no check passes.
+	 */
 	.addLevel(9, true, (client, msg) => msg.author === client.owner)
 	// Allows the bot owner to use Bot Owner only commands, which silently fail for other users.
 	.addLevel(10, false, (client, msg) => msg.author === client.owner);